pszklarska/flutter_animations_workshop/step_06/instructions.md

 ),
 ```

-And finally, each time a button is tapped, a quarter of a turn is added to
+And finally, each time a button is pressed, a quarter of a turn is added to
 the `_turn` variable, making the widget spin.
+In button's `onPressed()`
+method, assign a new value to the `_turns` variable.

 ```dart
 floatingActionButton: FloatingActionButton(